Skip to content

 LeftRight

-Iran state television broadcast an AI-generated video on Sunday showing Mojtaba Khamenei, Iran's Supreme Leader, entering a war room and surveying a map of Israel's Dimona nuclear research facility 1.
-No audio accompanied the footage.
+Iran state television broadcast an AI-generated video on 13 April showing Mojtaba Khamenei entering a war room and surveying a map of Israel's Dimona nuclear research facility, with no audio.

 March US consumer prices rose at the fastest rate since Lyndon Johnson was president, with gasoline the primary driver, and these figures predate the blockade.